 The effects of the root of valerian (Valeriana officinalis) have been examined in people with sleep disorders.
 Some studies have suggested that valerian helps with the onset of sleep and with sleep maintenance.
 However, more research is needed into valerian root's safety and effectiveness.

-Chamomile and passionflower are other herbs commonly used in the treatment of insomnia, but there has been no clinical investigation to support their use and long-term safety.
+Chamomile and passionflower are other herbs commonly used in the treatment of insomnia.
+Although there has been no clinical investigation to support their use and long-term safety, there are considered mild sedatives that may help with sleep in the short term.

 Other herbs promoted as effective sleep remedies include hops, ginseng, lemon balm, and skullcap.
 The German government has approved certain herbs (valerian, hops, and lemon balm) for the relief of sleep problems.
-However, clinical studies to evaluate the effectiveness and safety of herbs are scarce.
+However, clinical studies to evaluate the effectiveness and safety of herbs are scarce; in some cases, there is evidence of common, traditional use.
 More information is needed before these herbs can be recommended as a first line of treatment for insomnia.

 Melatonin is a hormone that is synthesized by the pineal gland in humans and produced in animals and in plants.
 Although the effects of melatonin are complex and poorly understood, it plays a critical role in the regulation of your sleeping and waking cycle and other circadian rhythms.
 Melatonin has been studied as a possible treatment of circadian rhythm disorders and may be helpful in reducing sleep disturbances caused by jet lag.